Understanding Emotional Support

 - Helplines: These services provide immediate, confidential emotional support from trained professionals and volunteers.

-- Mental Health Professionals: Therapists, counsellors, and other mental health experts can provide structured emotional support and help develop coping strategies.
+- Mental Health Professionals: Therapists, counsellors and other mental health experts can provide structured emotional support and help develop coping strategies.

 Offering Emotional Support to Others: Key Considerations